k-kahora/Maml-website/README.md

 >Goal-> Create a website where users could evaluate my programming language graffiti hosted on the cloud

+This site is a WIP.
+The idea is to host a container running ocaml so I can evaluate the language in a web browser.

-I undestand that serverless means I will have to host my app as a docker container, however I never use docker locally due to my experince of it being much slower than an non containerized local install.
-I use nix for local environments so it makse sense to use nix to make my dockeimage  [docker-nix](https://johns.codes/blog/rust-enviorment-and-docker-build-with-nix-flakes) was A great resource to get started.
+I use nix for local environments so it makse sense to use nix to make my docker image  [docker-nix](https://johns.codes/blog/rust-enviorment-and-docker-build-with-nix-flakes) was A great resource to get started.

 <a id="orgab119b7"></a>